 Where to eat dinner in Canary Wharf

-Amerigo Vespucci is one of the oldest independently-run restaurants in Canary Wharf; it's been serving traditional Italian cuisine for more than two decades.
+Amerigo Vespucci is one of the oldest independently-run restaurants in Canary Wharf, serving traditional Italian cuisine for more than two decades.
 The tagliatelle with seared scallops, crab and green peppercorns is a firm favourite, as is the pea and shallot ravioli in mint butter.

-Slick Chinese restaurant, Royal China is famous for its lunchtime dim sum but the signature dishes — from each of the head chefs of the brand’s other locations — for dinner are just as good.
+Slick Chinese restaurant Royal China is famous for its lunchtime dim sum but the signature dishes — from each of the head chefs of the brand’s other locations — for dinner are just as good.
 Nearby, Sticks n Sushi is also perfect for banqueting.
-The combination of sushi and freshly grilled skewers make it a favourite for large groups.
+The combination of sushi and freshly grilled skewers make it a favourite for large groups who love to share.

-Another Japanese-inspired option is Roka which also offers an evening menu designed around robatayaki — a specific type of grilling over hot coals.
-The lamb cutlets and asparagus are worth a try.
+Another Japanese-inspired option is Roka, which offers an evening menu designed around robatayaki — a specific type of grilling over hot coals.
+The lamb cutlets and asparagus are a highlight.
 For a south Asian fix, Chai Ki offers seasonal dishes showcasing traditional Indian flavours, with a contemporary flourish.
 It also houses a toddy shop with a selection of the popular palm liquor.

 Pubs, bars and gastropubs in Canary Wharf

-City staples, Slug and Lettuce, All Bar One and Corney & Barrow occupy some of the most central sites in Canary Wharf — and all heave with the after-work crowd almost seven days a week.
-Drake and Morgan’s popular bars are also represented twice with The Parlour and The Sipping Room.
+City staples like Slug and Lettuce and All Bar One occupy some of the most central sites in Canary Wharf — and all heave with the after-work crowd most days.
+Drake and Morgan’s popular bars are also represented with The Parlour, The Pagination and The Sipping Room.
 The trio do serve all day food menus, but it's their chunky selection of interesting beers and wines that set them apart.